moneytree/moneytree-link-android-sdk/README.md

 - `uri`: the Uri you receive from `intent.getData()` when the app captures the link from the received email.
 - `listener`: optional (overloaded), automatically adds, and removes when not needed, an `Action` listener to the centralized lifecycle capable callback system.
 This is more of a convenience tool rather than a necessity as you can still subscribe to the events of the system as explained in [SDK callback flow](#SDK-callback-flow)

-> :warning: Currently, Onboarding is supported only by the core SDK.
-Later versions are expected to add the same functionality when using LINK Kit.

-> :warning: Onboarding and Magic Link both require specific configuration on our side and implementation on the client's app side to work.
-Please contact us to get the features enabled for your Client ID and make sure to follow the steps described in this section for the features to work.
->
-> You will need to provide us with your signing keys' fingerprints, as Magic Link uses Android App Links for extra security.
-App Links verify the connection between your app and the link received and send the intent directly to your app without showing the system's app selection sheet.
-To that effect you will need to provide us with your production key's fingerprint for your released app.
-If you want to be able to confirm this functionality on your debug artifact as well you will have to create a static debug signing key and provide its fingerprint too.
-You can learn more on App Links [here](https://developer.android.com/training/app-links/verify-site-associations)

 ### De-authorizing, Logging Out